Medical clinic shuttering after province cuts payments for virtual care | CBC News

 Good Doctors CEO says all 17 of its sites could close within 3 months

-Jennifer Peirson has been searching for a family doctor for more than four years, and in that time she's come to rely on a walk-in clinic in Mallorytown, Ont., for primary care.
+Jennifer Peirson has been searching for a family doctor for more than four years and in that time, she's come to rely on a walk-in clinic in Mallorytown for primary care.

 Residents fighting to keep the Mallorytown clinic open point to the situation as an example of the province failing rural Ontarians.